oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     ````
     <copy>./tls_update_listener_ora.sh</copy>
     ````
-4. Ensure you can still connect to the un-encrypted and encrypted listener aliases tnsping pdb1
+4. Ensure you can still use tnsping to connect to the un-encrypted listener alias for PDB1.

     ````
     <copy>tnsping pdb1</copy>